 Predictive maintenance supports this duty by:

 False fire alarms remain a persistent and costly issue across the UK.
-According to the Home Office, nearly 42% of all incidents attended by Fire and Rescue Services in England in the last year were due to false alarms – costing the economy millions in wasted time, resources, and disruption.
+According to the Home Office, false alarms accounted for 38% of all incidents attended by Fire and Rescue Services in England, costing the economy millions in wasted time, resources, and disruption.

 Predictive maintenance can significantly reduce these numbers by identifying underlying causes before they trigger an alarm.
 For example, a detector becoming oversensitive due to dust or humidity can be flagged and cleaned during a planned visit.
+Understanding workplace fire hazards is the first step, but having technology that mitigates human or environmental error is the second.
 Similarly, faulty cabling or faulty input modules can be detected through voltage fluctuations before they send out a spurious signal.

 Beyond improved safety and compliance, predictive maintenance offers clear financial advantages:

-According to recent research, predictive maintenance can cut maintenance costs by up to 30%, reduce downtime by up to 45% and extend equipment life by up to 20%.
+According to recent industry insights, predictive maintenance can cut maintenance costs by up to 30%, reduce downtime by up to 45% and extend equipment life by up to 20%.
+This is highly relevant for property management firms looking to reduce overheads across large portfolios.

 Monitoring wear and tear in real-time means parts can be repaired or replaced at the right time, extending the lifespan of your fire safety infrastructure.
 Predictive maintenance and servicing also supports more efficient allocation of resources, allowing facilities teams to plan interventions around business needs and minimise disruption.